How can I prepare for a domestic flight as opposed to an international flight?

 Business owners and some individuals may want to consider setting up a Power of Attorney for long trips.
 This is especially important for international travel, since it allows a trusted individual to take care of any emergencies that may arise while you are away.

-What can I do if my flight is canceled or delayed because of COVID?
+What can I do if my flight is canceled or delayed?

 Passengers are generally entitled to a full refund or a rescheduled flight in the event their flight is canceled by their airline.
 When a passenger cancels a flight, however, what happens depends on the type of ticket that was purchased.
-As inconvenient or frustrating as it may be, airlines in the U.S. do not owe passengers any additional compensation for cancelations or delays on their part.
+As inconvenient or frustrating as it may be, airlines in the U.S. do not owe passengers any additional compensation for cancelations or delays caused by the passenger.

 Of course, flight cancelations and delays may cause a ripple effect for your lodging, food, transportation, and any other cost associated with a delayed departure or a late arrival at your destination.
 Still, whether you are entitled to compensation for these additional expenses varies.
 For example, passengers departing from airports in the European Union may be entitled by law to compensation for: